Henryk Malak: In the United States

 In the United States, Malak's activities included work as an editor of articles and pamphlets in English and Polish at the Franciscan Publishers in Pulaski, Wisconsin.
 He also provided spiritual guidance to the regions Polish emigre community through sermons and the organization of religious retreats.
 In 1960, Fr.
 Malak began research on Mother Mary Theresa Dudzik, a Polish nun who founded the Franciscan Sisters of Chicago in 1894, an order devoted to the care of the elderly and the poor.
 He was appointed postulator for her cause in 1963.
 Fr.
 Malak`s research on Mother Mary Theresa's life and virtues resulted in two books and a pamphlet.
 Cardinal John Cody initiated a tribunal in 1979 to study her cause and appointed Malak as consultant.

 Death

 Malak died on July 19, 1987, at the infirmary of the Franciscan Sisters in Lemont, Illinois.
-He is buried at the Franciscan Fathers Cemetery in Pulaski, Wisconsin.
 Malak's obituary was published in the Chicago Tribune on July 21, 1987.